 Improving the fares and ticketing system is the next significant element in the modernisation of Wellington's public transport system.
-In the period covered by this Plan, major changes
+In the period covered by the PT Plan, major changes are proposed for the system that aim to ensure that it is simple and easy to use and provides better value for money for customers.